Wedding of King Carl XVI Gustaf of Sweden and Silvia Sommerlath

 Carl Gustaf with his sister Christina in 1952; Credit: Wikimedia Commons

 Carl Gustaf Folke Hubertus was born during the reign of his great-grandfather, Gustaf V of Sweden, at Haga Palace on April 30, 1946.
 Carl Gustaf was the fifth child of Gustaf Adolf, Duke of Västerbotten and Sibylla of Saxe-Coburg-Gotha.
-His birth following four older sisters (Margaretha, Birgitta, Desiree, and Christina) was greeted with much relief as females were at the time excluded from the succession.
+His birth following four older sisters (Margaretha, Birgitta, Desiree, and Christina) was greeted with relief because at that time, females were excluded from the succession.
 Carl Gustaf was third in line to the Swedish throne at birth.

 Prince Gustaf Adolf was the eldest son of the future King Gustaf VI Adolf, while Sibylla was the eldest daughter of Charles Edward, the last Duke of Saxe-Coburg-Gotha.
 The two were great-grandchildren of Queen Victoria through her sons Arthur and Leopold.
 The family had made their home at Haga Palace, a 19th-century residence that had long served as a summer home for the Swedish royal family.